 Legal Reporting Requirements

-- Laboratories: Poliovirus, acute, by IgM positivity or PCR positivity immediately notifiable to local health jurisdiction; specimen submission is required – isolate or clinical specimen associated with positive result (2 business days)
+- Laboratories: Poliovirus, acute, by IgM positivity or PCR positivity immediately notifiable to local health jurisdiction; specimen submission is required – submission required – isolate or if no isolate available, specimen associated with positive result, within 2 business days

 - Local health jurisdictions: immediately notifiable to the Washington State Department of Health (DOH) Communicable Disease Epidemiology (CDE): 1-877-539-4344